KP solitons and total positivity for the Grassmannian: Introduction

 The present paper provides proofs of the results announced in \cite{KW11}.
 In the sequel to this work \cite{KW12} we have extended many of the results of the present paper from the non-negative part of the Grassmannian to the real Grassmannian.
 In a future paper we plan to make a detailed study of the relationship between {\it cluster transformations} and the evolution of soliton graphs.

-\textsc{Acknowledgements:} The first and second authors are grateful for the hospitality of the math departments at UC Berkeley and Ohio State, where some of this work was carried out.
-They are also grateful to Sara Billey, whose comments helped them to greatly improve the exposition.
+\textsc{Acknowledgements:} The authors are grateful for the hospitality of the math departments at UC Berkeley and Ohio State, where some of this work was carried out.
+They are also grateful to Sara Billey, and to an anonymous referee, whose comments helped them to greatly improve the exposition.